 Fully tighten, 8Nm (6 ft-lb) (10mm socket 3/8″ / 3/8″ torque wrench & extension).

-Install pre-cat O2 sensor electrical connectors and cables and secondary air valve vacuum hose at valve cover exhaust side brackets and metal clip.
+Begin by installing the pre-cat O2 sensor electrical connectors and cables, as well as the secondary air valve vacuum hose, onto the valve cover exhaust side brackets and metal clip.

-Install cables and electric boot into valve cover rear left corner bracket.
-Align cables and hose into valve cover bracket and install electrical boot on top of cables.
+Next, route the cables and electric boot into the valve cover rear left corner bracket.
+Ensure proper alignment of the cables and hose into the valve cover bracket, and then install the electrical boot on top of the cables to secure them in place.

 Note: If silver metal cover present at rear left bracket, lift up on cover tab to allow installing cables and electric boot without removing cover.